-The AL-MTSS initiative is within the ALSDE Instructional Services Section, which creates continuity after funding.
+The AL-MTSS initiative is within the ALSDE Office of Instructional Services, which creates continuity after funding.
 Moreover, Goal 2 activities will work in tandem with the state's SSIP initiative, which has a focus on secondary transition infrastructure.
 Alignment with the SSIP and AL-MTSS initiatives will enhance SPDG implementation and add continuity after funding.
 Application of an Implementation Science Model